mhio/mash/README.md

 ### mash

-A make-ish bash script to run tasks
 _______

-A simple bash task runner to avoid makefiles.
+A simple make-ish task runner in bash to avoid makefiles.
 Nothing fancy.

 Define functions in bash with the name `run:x` and then execute with `./mash x`